The ultimate pocket guide to camping along the Eyre Peninsula, South Australia.

 Driving conditions: Some 2WD vehicles have managed to access the campground, but it is meant to be for 4WD vehicles.
 The campground is suitable for off-road campers.

-Type of camping: Off-grid.
+Type of camping: Engine Point campground is off-grid.
 There are four sites overlooking the waters of Boston Bay, with little shade on offer and no amenities.
 There are toilets at nearby September Beach and Fisherman Point.

-Sheringa is one of many beautiful stretches of desolate sand in the Elliston area.
+Sheringa is one of many beautiful stretches of desolate sand in the Elliston area and known for some of the best beach camping in South Australia.
 Situated an hour and a half from Port Lincoln and seven and a half hours drive from Adelaide, you could easily unpack your camper and spend a week making this blissful summer surfing mecca your home.
 The tiny town of Sheringa has become a tourist stop off thanks to the unique road sign pointing travellers to "nowhere else" - the name of an old pastoral property that used to operate in the area.

 How to get there: From Elliston it is a 34 minute drive along the Flinders Highway.
 When you reach the small townsite of Sheringa, turn right onto Sheringa Beach Road and follow it down to the coast and campsites.